Welcome to Year 1

 Here are a few photos of what we have been up to so far in Year 1.

 Our school has a continued commitment to helping children learn about and understand their rights.
-Here are the individual rights we will be exploring across the school linking to our weekly themes in the Autumn term.
+Here are the individual rights we will be exploring across the school linking to our weekly themes.
 Please ask your children about these articles and speak with them about how they impact them at home too.

 Whole School Theme